ietf-wg-asdf/SDF/sdf.md

 ### sdfThing

-Back at the top level, the `sdfThing` groups enables definition of models for complex devices that will use one or more `sdfObject` definitions.
+Back at the top level, the `sdfThing` group enables definition of models for complex devices that will use one or more `sdfObject` definitions.
 `sdfThing` groups, however, also allow for including interaction affordances, `sdfData`, as well as `minItems` and `maxItems` qualities.